Duhan van der Merwe

 Duhan van der Merwe (born 4 June 1995) is a professional rugby union player who plays as a wing for Edinburgh in the United Rugby Championship (URC) and the Scotland national team.
 Born in South Africa, he represents Scotland having qualified on residency grounds.

 Van der Merwe's rugby career began in George, South Africa, playing for Outeniqua High School before gaining provincial recognition in youth tournaments.
-He impressed at the Craven Week, earning a spot on the South Africa Schools team and excelling in the Under-18 International Series.
+He impressed at the Craven Week, earning a spot on the South Africa Schools team and excelling in the Under-18 International Series.He made it on to the SA under18 ruby team and had a great season.